 A quick glance at the list reveals the word “rigid” appearing frequently – X-Rigid gear, X-rigid handle, X-rigid bail, X-rigid rotor, and rigid support drag.

-The theme is pretty clear; the Stella is built to eliminate twist, torsion, and movement under the most extreme loads.
+The theme is pretty clear; the Stella is built to eliminate twist, torsion, and movement under extreme loads.
 And this it does.

 The conventional or overhead reel has long been the offshore light game and game reel of choice.